BrianAndrewOneil/theHikeSite/README.md

 Future enhancements for this app will include allowing users to curate a list of their favorite hikes, and allowing posters to include multiple images of their hikes.

 ## Lessons Learned
-This project was a deep dive into MVC architecture and features of express & middlewar like nodemon, passport, cloudinary, multer, etc.
+This project was a deep dive into MVC architecture and features of express & middleware like nodemon, passport, cloudinary, multer, etc.